Need a fast answer on AI API pricing in 2026? Start here.

 Which AI API provider is cheapest in 2026?

 For pure per-token cost, Mistral (Small 3.2 at $0.06/$0.18) and DeepSeek (V3.2 at $0.28/$0.42) are the cheapest.
 But "cheapest" depends on your workload.
-For long-context tasks, Google's Gemini models offer the best value per context-window dollar.
+For long-context tasks, Google's Gemini models offer better context-window value.
 For reasoning, DeepSeek R1 at $0.28/$0.42 dramatically undercuts OpenAI's o3 at $2.00/$8.00.
+For full rankings, see The Cheapest AI APIs in 2026.

 How much does it cost to run a chatbot on AI APIs?